Inauguration fashion: Purple, pearls, American designers

 Harris’ choice to wear pieces by Black designers “felt particularly significant in light of her triply historic title as the first female, Black and Asian American vice president of our country,” Hyland added.

+“If there’s a message to be taken from today’s inauguration fashion, it’s that those who attended are signaling faith in unity and bipartisanship, as well as restoring truth and trust,” Torgerson said.

+Hillary Clinton confirmed she wore “purple with a purpose,” telling The Associated Press: “I want to just send a bit of a symbolic message that we need to come together.”

-Lady Gaga sang the national anthem in a lavish custom Schiaparelli gown designed by Daniel Roseberry with a full red skirt and a black, long-sleeved top adorned with a humongous gold dove holding an olive branch.
+Lady Gaga went for red and let her pendant do the talking.
+She sang the national anthem in a lavish custom Schiaparelli gown designed by Daniel Roseberry with a full red skirt and a navy coat adorned with a humongous gold dove holding an olive branch.
 Garth Brooks went another way: country.
-He performed “Amazing Grace” in a black cowboy hat and blue denim jeans paired with a black suit jacket and shirt.
+He performed “Amazing Grace” holding his black cowboy hat and dressed in blue denim jeans paired with a black suit jacket and shirt.

 Another inauguration fashion star on Twitter was Nikolas Ajagu, the husband of Harris' sister, Meena Harris.
 Sharp-eyed sneakerheads noted his ultra-rare and pricey Air Dior Jordan 1 shoes.
 The Dior 1s, a collaboration between Dior and Jordan, debuted last year and retail for $2,000.
 They're reportedly going for up to $7,000 on some sneaker resell sites.

-Harris' stepdaughter, Ella Emhoff, schooled some of the older folks in her embellished Shetland Miu Miu coat in a pied de poule pattern and large brown button at the neck.
-The pointed white collar took the wind a time or two.
+Harris' stepdaughter, Ella Emhoff, schooled some of the older folks in her embellished Shetland Miu Miu coat in a pied de poule pattern, large brown button at the neck and pointed collar.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.